sidkofi/cpu_fail_classifier/README.md

 ## Step 4: Classification - Making the Decision

-With these features calculated for each run, a simple rule-based classifier can be built.
+With these features calculated for each run, I can finally build the classifying algorithm.
 This works like a flowchart or **decision tree**, checking the feature values against tuned thresholds in a specific order.

 <img src="./images/algorithm.png" alt="D1/D2 plot for Stuck Frequency" width="500">